Blair, WI

 About Blair, WI

-Blair is a small community in Wisconsin with a population of 1,169 residents.
-The median household income is $65,667 per year, which is near the national average.
-The median age in Blair is 40.9 years.
+Blair is a small town located in Wisconsin with a population of 1,169 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,667 per year, which is 13% below the national median of $75,149.
+The median age of 40.9 years is close to the US median age of 38.9 years.

 Cost of Living in Blair, WI